-Exams will be comprehensive, covering all material up to the date of the exam, with an emphasis on integrating material covered by recent homework, and open book, open notes, no computers, phones or calculators allowed.
-Students with serious conflicts such as Illness or religious holidays may make alternate arrangements (in advance, if at all possible).
+Exams will be comprehensive, covering everything up to the exam date, especially recent material, open book, open notes, no computers, phones or calculators.
+Students with conflicts such as Illness or religious holidays may make alternate arrangements (in advance, if possible).

-Late and Incomplete Work: Turn in what you have finished by the due date!
-Except in case of "acts of God" (an insurance company term for circumstances outside your control), late work will not be accepted without prior arrangement.
+Late and Incomplete Work: Turn in what you have done by the due date!
+Except for "acts of God" (an insurance term for circumstances outside your control), late work will not be accepted without prior arrangement.
 This means, if you have trouble, ask for help as soon as possible!

 The Web will be used to distribute solutions to assignments and

 exams, as well as tutorials and materials supporting assignments.

-All materials supporting this class are on-line at:
+All materials supporting this class are on-line on ICON and at: